alfrescas/Pewlett-Hackard-Analysis/README.md

 <img width="380" alt="image" src="https://user-images.githubusercontent.com/107371010/193962374-cf01ec6d-896b-4377-9284-53f6c27926e3.png">

 After creating the retirement titles table, the next step was to create the unique titles table.
-This table will show Pewlett Hackard the employee that still currently working for the company, and exclude those that do not.
+This table will show Pewlett Hackard the employees that still currently working for the company, and exclude those that do not.
 As shown below:

 <img width="388" alt="image" src="https://user-images.githubusercontent.com/107371010/194138714-ffd043e8-5293-48cd-8c0e-813b8d163852.png">